siefkenj/IBLODEs/book/typst/modules/module3.typ

   ),
 )

 Below is a graph of the simulation created from the table above.
-The blue line represents the population (in thousands) of ants and the orange line represents the population (in thousands) of aphids.
+The solid curve represents the population (in thousands) of ants and the dashed curve represents the population (in thousands) of aphids.

 #align(
   center,